 - Students might enjoy making up problems of these types for others to solve.

-Today we apply our knowledge of percentages to shopping problems.
+In this session students apply their knowledge of percentages to solve shopping problems.

 - Tell the students that they now have enough tools to attempt some problems that occur in real life and involve percentages.
 Point out the many shops identify the amount of discount in a sale in terms of percentage off.
 Consider the example of a 25% off sale: